UK orders (+ £1.99 postage)

 is half of everything you own.

-Cazique is the third full-length poetry collection by Matthew Clegg.
-A beautifully produced 96-page hardback, it is available from Longbarrow Press for £12.99 (+ P&P).
+A beautifully produced 96-page hardback, Cazique is the third full-length poetry collection by Matthew Clegg, published by Longbarrow Press in October 2018.
 You can order the book securely by clicking on the relevant PayPal button above.
 Click on the links at the top of this page to read poems from the book.

 Cazique is a book in three movements.
 ‘Officer’ / ‘Zipped File’ details the breakdown in communication between employee and employer.
 ‘Holodets’ tackles what is lost in translation during a love affair between an English poet and a Russian immigrant.
 The title sequence offers the last confessions of a washed-up confidence trickster: a man inspired by the 19th century swindler Gregor MacGregor – the self-titled Cazique of Poyais.